Abu al-Fath al-Busti

-Abu al-Fath was, amongst others, a student of the well known islamic scholar Ibn Hibban who derives from the same city and from whom he learned the islamic sciences of Hadith and Fiqh.
+Abu al-Fath was, amongst others, a student of the well known islamic scholar Ibn Hibban who derives from the same city and from whom he learned the Islamic sciences of Hadith and Fiqh.

 Life

-His family descends from the Arab Abdu-Shams clan of the Quraish tribe, who settled in the area after the islamic advent.
+His family descends from the Arab Abdu-Shams clan of the Quraish tribe, who settled in the area after the Islamic advent.
 In his youth he was the secretary of Bai Toz, the head of his hometown Bust.
 At the time Sebuktigin conquered the city, Abu Al-Fath was appointed to serve him at his court as an official writer.
-He maintainted this position under his successor Mahmud.
+He maintained this position under his successor Mahmud.
 That was the period when most of his official records of the Ghaznavid conquests were made, known as "Kutub al Futuh" (Books of victories), of which only fragments survived.

 At the end of his life he experienced many vicissitudes and was exiled to Transoxiana where he died in the city of Bukhara (today part of Uzbekistan).